Installing a ventilation system to your home can keep indoor air from turning stuffy and balance humidity levels.

 - Watery, itchy or dry eyes.
 Your eyes are sensitive to indoor pollution and may react by becoming dry, itchy or watery.

-- Exhaustion or feeling faint.
-Inhaling in chemical pollutants can have an influence on your energy levels.
+- Fatigue or feeling faint.
+Breathing in chemical pollutants can have an influence on your energy levels.

-- Excessive dust despite periodic cleaning.
-You may need to upgrade your air filter or add a filtration system from Calverley Service Experts.
+- Excessive dust despite weekly cleaning.
+You may need to get a new air filter or add a filtration system from Calverley Service Experts.

-- Humidity imbalances.
-Dryness can cause scratchy eyes and increase respiratory problems.
-Too much moisture can cause mold or mildew growth.
+- Humidity problems.
+Dryness can cause red eyes and increase respiratory problems.
+Too much moisture can lead to mold or mildew growth.

 - Hot or cold spots.
 This can be related to air quality, especially if your HVAC system is having issues controlling temperature and humidity.